 Grading: This course has a significant amount of reading, discussion, reflection and a little practice.
-I have created exercises that require analytical thinking as well as those that I hope will serve as the conditions needed to develop multicultural competencies.
-All written material is graded upon fulfillment of assignment requirements, applicable course objectives, your critical analysis of the material and its assumptions, your analysis of the your own cultural/epistemological assumptions and personal application of material.
+I have created exercises that require analytical thinking as well as those that I hope will serve as the conditions needed to challenge you to develop multicultural competencies.
+All written material is graded upon accuracy, fulfillment of assignment requirements, applicable course objectives, your critical analysis of the material and its assumptions, your analysis of the your own cultural/epistemological assumptions and personal application of material.
 Students are not graded on culturally competent counseling skills performance in the TRIO exercise.
-LATE REPORTS lose 1 pt every day.
+LATE REPORTS lose one point for every late day.

 Class Facilitation

-Journals
+Journal 20

 TRIO: Culturally Competent Client Description10

 TRIO: Therapist/Client Reflection Paper/Presentation (10 pts

 each)

-Two Action Plans (5 pts each)
+Two Action Plans (10 pts each)

-Final (All Required Reading Material)30
+Final (All Written Material)

 Four TRIO sessions (-10 if miss any) Required